progmaticltd/homebox/docs/prerequisites.md

 $ sudo apt install ansible rsync
 ```

-Another package to install is `python-netaddr`, which is part of Debian too.
-It is required to guess your public IP
-address during the installation phase.
-Once the playbook has been run, you can uninstall it.

-If you already have a Debian server (Stretch) installed, and you prefer to use it, it's fine, you can skip the next
+If you already have a Debian server (Bullseye) installed, and you prefer to use it, it's fine, you can skip the next
 section and start the [installation](installation.md) directly.
 Otherwise, click on next to read the OS installation
 page.